huss-osman/linux-fundamentals/04-networking/fundamentals/README.md

 - Learn how DNS, routing, and IP addressing actually work
 - Use networking tools (`ping`, `traceroute`, `nslookup`, `curl`) to debug issues
 - Build a strong foundation for cloud networking, AWS, and infrastructure design

-These notes are actively updated as I progress through my DevOps curriculum.